 2. Individual Psychotherapy

 During therapy, clinicians try to identify interpersonal problems as they occur in the patient’s life.
 Clinicians then help patients understand how these problems are related to their personality traits and provide skills training to develop new, better ways of interacting.
-Typically, clinicians must repeatedly point out the undesirable behaviors and their consequences before patients become aware of them.
+Clinicians must repeatedly point out undesirable behaviors and their consequences before patients become aware of them.
 This strategy can help patients change their maladaptive behaviors and mistaken beliefs.
-However, although clinicians should act with sensitivity, they should be mindful that kindness and sensible advice by themselves do not change personality disorders.
+However, although clinicians should act sensitively, they should be mindful that kindness and sensible advice do not change personality disorders.

 How To Seek Help, We Level Up Center Florida

-For people with PDs, they have to put in extra work to find healing.
+People with PDs, have to put in extra work to find healing.
 Since symptoms of PDs are so ingrained, it takes effort for someone with a disorder to find treatment and care.
-Many people who are given a personality disorder diagnosis can get discouraged because the prognosis is often poor.
-However, if someone is committed to learning new skills, there are some excellent treatments available.
+Many people with a personality disorder diagnosis can get discouraged because the prognosis is often poor.
+However, if someone is committed to learning new skills, some excellent treatments are available.

-So, suppose you or someone you know seems to be experiencing these symptoms.
+So, suppose you or someone you know are experiencing these symptoms.
 In that case, feel comforted that it’s not a lost cause and that seeking help from a professional or loved one can assist with treating underlying pain and forming successful, healthy relationships.